Skillet, Frying Pan and Sauté Pan: What’s the Difference

 Sauté pans are incredibly versatile and can be used for almost all stove-top cooking that is needed.
 Of course, saute pans can be used to sear a steak or cook stir fry, but you will need to allow for enough space in the pan to ensure that steam can escape.

-The sauté pan really comes into its own when cooking dishes that need to retain as much of its natural juices.
-It shines when used for braising, simmering, poaching, deep-frying, and even stewing.
+The sauté pan comes into its own when cooking dishes that need to retain as much of its natural juices.
+It shines for braising, simmering, poaching, deep-frying, and even stewing.

 Despite being named a sauté pan, it takes a lot more skill and strength to sauté food in a sauté pan due to the upright sides and the fact that it is generally heavier than a frying pan or skillet.